 How do you write the reviews?

-While Chiaki took a much-needed break, Mercedez, Lizzie, Vrai, Dee, and Alex tackled the season together.
+Mercedez, Vrai, Alex, and Dee took an even split of shows with Chiaki stepping into pinch-hit, while Lizzie took the season off to tackle real-world responsibilities.
 The titles were divided by each reviewer’s preferred workload and choice.
-Caitlin pitched in on the Anime News Network Preview Guide this season, so you can see her take on the new shows over there.
+Caitlin pitches in on the Anime News Network Preview Guide, so you can see her take on the new shows over there.

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.

 This varies by writer to some extent (some of us are more focused on visuals, others on narrative, and so forth), but as a feminist site it’s of course essential that we raise any issues of feminist interest.

 When you read an AniFem review, you’re likely to learn about female character designs, queer representation, analogies to real-world marginalization, and so on.
 If you think we missed something, please comment under the review and let us know!